vojodotco/ffmpeg_wrapper/README.txt

 possibility) and ab is the ffmpeg command for setting the audio bit rate.
 Again, mm_ffmpeg offers a good example of how to do this.

+Alternatively, you can just use
+$form[] = ffmpeg_wrapper_configuration_form($prefix, $configuration) to
+build a form from ffmpeg_wrapper.
+You will need to handle your own validation and submission, but outside of handing the size:other options, this is very easy.
+Going this route gives you the ajax form configuration straight away.